 Reducing root injury

-- Mulch new trees and shrubs with 6 to 8 inches of wood chips or straw.
+- Cover roots of newly planted trees and shrubs with 3 to 4 inches of shredded wood mulch.

 - If the fall has been dry, water heavily before the ground freezes to reduce frost penetration.

 - Check new plantings for cracks in the soil and fill them with soil.

 Repeated freezing and thawing of the soil in fall or spring causes soil to expand and contract, which can damage roots and heave shrubs and new plantings out of the ground.
 A 4- to 6-inch layer of mulch will prevent heaving by maintaining more constant soil temperatures.